Check Your Eligibility

 Canada’s 2024 In-Demand Occupations List includes a wide range of professions across various industries.
 These occupations are considered crucial for the country’s economic growth and development.
 By focusing on these in-demand occupations, the Canadian government aims to attract skilled workers who can contribute to the country’s workforce and fill the gaps in the job market.
 Being eligible for one of these occupations can greatly enhance your chances of obtaining a Canada PR Visa and securing a job with good career prospects.

-Nurse Practitioner: Details aSalaryn
+Nurse Practitioner: Details aSalarynd

 Salary: The average salary for Nurse Practitioners in Canada is CAD $104,000 per year.